vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 #Case
+Notes
+Stories give things meaning.
+Meaning gives things power.
+That's how this city operates.
+Belief does so much towards that, but every story is waiting to become real.
+Even the tiniest of legends are waiting for their time.
+Closet door is a gateway.
+I don't want to be a malevolent being.
+But maybe that's just who I am.
+Maybe that's why I'm the way I am.
+Which version of you are you?
+You know we're supposed to be enemies right?
+Everything we do is to keep you down.

 Scenes
 A host of spirits, described by Pailey, surround a cursed item.
 When someone touches it, they hear a faint voice that asks, "Would you like a friend?"
 If they turn around, their body disappears and the object returns to the podium.
 They are now in the spirit realm.